 Had I not read Emma Larkin’s wonderful Finding George Orwell in Burma in 2013, I wouldn’t have gone looking for further reading and found a list of the author’s recommended books about the country.
-That would have meant I missed out on Pascal Khoo Thwe’s remarkable, lyrical story of a life that begins in the jungles of Burma before – after a few dizzying turns – depositing him in Cambridge’s hallowed atmosphere.
+That would have meant I missed out on From the Land of Green Ghosts, Pascal Khoo Thwe’s remarkable, lyrical story of a life that begins in the jungles of Burma before – after a few dizzying turns – depositing him in Cambridge’s hallowed atmosphere.

-Despite making bold promises to myself after compiling last year’s reading list, it has taken me close to two months to finish reading this book.
+Despite making bold promises to myself after compiling last year’s reading list, it has taken me close to two months to finish reading From the Land of Green Ghosts.
 Partly a change in available time is to blame, but also because there were passages that defy speeding through, rewarding repeated consideration and a slower pace.
 Carl Honoré would love it.

 That pace is set by the author’s beginnings in tribal lands where the seasons dominate and everything is in tune with the life of the natural world around it.
 Some nods to modernity have been made, along with the tribe’s enthusiastic conversion to Catholicism, but the older ways operate alongside the new without too much anguish.
 Surprisingly – although perhaps less so when you learn more of what followed – the days of the British are remembered fondly.
 Pascal Khoo Thwe’s grandmother was even brought to London to be displayed as one of the ‘giraffe necked women’ and returned from the visit having enjoyed the ‘moving stairs’ that they didn’t need to climb, but full of complaints about the cold.

 ‘The English are a very strange tribe,’ said Grandma Mu Tha.
 ‘They paid money just to look at us – they paid us for not working… They say “Hello,” “How are you” and “Goodbye” all the time to one another.’